- Lumps on the two sides of a dog’s private area are normal occurrences during erection and should subside soon after.

 Below are some common types of bumps that you can find near a dog’s genitals.
 While the information below can help you to identify the bumps, it’s also a good idea to make sure that you get a second opinion from a professional so that your dog can get the help that he or she needs.

-This bacterial skin condition is one that tends to center around a dog’s genitals.
-Generally a result of skin friction, it occurs because the bacteria that cause the condition has a great breeding ground in these areas.
+This bacterial infection on the skin is one that tends to center around a dog’s genitals.
+Generally a result of skin friction, it occurs because the bacteria from any foreign body that cause the condition has a great breeding ground in these areas.
 If your dog does have this condition, you’ll want to get a good antibiotic from your dog’s vet as soon as you can.

 Skin tag on dogs can show up just about anywhere on its body.
 These growths can be found in any breed or with either gender, but they do tend to be more common as your dog gets older.
 Bigger breeds do tend to get skin tags more often, but there’s really not any reason to worry about a dog of any size who starts developing skin tags.

 Dermatitis is generally a condition in a dog that can lead to bumps.
 This issue, which almost always includes skin inflammation, can occur if your dog has an allergic reaction to something in his or her environment and can be incredibly difficult to identify if you’re not paying attention.